-If the V-Boost does not operate, ask a Yamaha dealer to inspect it.
+If the V-Boost operation cannot be heard when the main switch is turned on, ask a Yamaha dealer to inspect it.
+EAU15301

 Sidestand

 The sidestand is located on the left side of the frame.
 Raise the sidestand or lower it with your foot while holding the vehicle upright.